Open-source video game: Greater organization

-The variety and amount of these games, and other free games easily found in software repositories, have had GNOME or KDE-enabled Linux called a better option for out of the box casual gaming than Microsoft Windows.
+The variety and number of these games, and other free games easily found in software repositories, have had GNOME or KDE-enabled Linux called a better option for out of the box casual gaming than Microsoft Windows.
+They also provide games for other Unix-like operating systems, such as BSD and Solaris.
 Many such games are packaged into kdegames and the erstwhile GNOME Games package.
-Examples include GNOME Aisleriot, GNOME Quadrapassel, GNOME Tetravex, GNOME Mines, GNOME Robots, GNOME Nibbles, and KTuberling, KMahjongg, KGoldrunner, KBreakout, KsirK, plus the original game Konquest.
-Although designed primarily for application development, the underlying GTK and Qt toolkits have also been used broadly for game development, as have wxWidgets, Tk and FLTK.
-The availability of free game engines, such as Stratagus, Pygame, Sauerbraten and ioquake3 have also helped unify free software development by making the engine projects themselves hubs of activity for games that make use of them.
+Although designed primarily for application development, the underlying GTK and Qt toolkits have also been used broadly for game development, as have wxWidgets, Tk, and FLTK.
+The availability of free game engines, such as Stratagus, Pygame, and LÖVE, have also helped unify free software development by making the engine projects themselves hubs of activity for games that make use of them.

 The Battle for Wesnoth project was started in 2003 and quickly became popular to both players and editors.
 It also showcased some new ideas when it came to free game development.
 Like Freeciv before it, it utilized the efforts of the gaming and free software community and their code, levels and artwork contributions but it also accepted storyline contributions and ideas for the game's entire fictional universe.
 The game's canon is maintained through review and discussion over which submitted campaigns become official, thus setting up a model for community input and organized results.
 This helped the game grow in scale and popularity to the point of being almost saga-like in scope.
-In addition, the project is worked on by many well-known free programmers, artists, designers and musicians such as the co-founder of the Open Source Initiative Eric S. Raymond, and Linux kernel hacker Rusty Russell.Vega Strike has similarly allowed its community to expand the game and the surrounding lore while maintaining canon consistency.
+In addition, the project is worked on by many well-known free programmers, artists, designers and musicians such as the co-founder of the Open Source Initiative Eric S. Raymond, and Linux kernel hacker Rusty Russell.
+Vega Strike has similarly allowed its community to expand the game and the surrounding lore while maintaining canon consistency.
 The Wesnoth developers also worked on Frogatto & Friends, which features a free engine but mostly proprietary game data.